V0RVYA/MPPS/README.md

 Modelling Programming Problem Solving

 This is an ongoing project looking to codify programming strategies used by expert and novice programmers, into various python ACT-R models of problem solving.
-Requires: https://github.com/CarletonCognitiveModelingLab/CCMSuite3.git
+Requires: https://github.com/CarletonCognitiveModelingLab/python_actr (this can be installed using "pip install python_actr")

 Currently Problem models are solving: Rainfall